theresaneate/DevOpsTesting101/2-1-DeployToS3.md

 ### c.
 Provide the bucket name continue

-The bucket name needs to be unique, so consider a name like **yourname-devopsgirls**.
+The bucket name needs to be unique, so consider a name like **yourname-testbash**.

 #### Click next until permissions